 The data for this type of analysis could be collected from nonparticipants directly or from the design professionals and vendors who recommended, sold, and/or installed qualifying high efficiency equipment.
 Based on our experience, Tetra Tech prefers to survey the design professionals and/or vendors because they can typically provide much more accurate information about the efficiency level of installed equipment than nonparticipating customers can.
 Our experience has shown that customers cannot provide enough data about the new equipment they have installed to allow for accurate determinations of the energy savings achieved from the equipment.
 While they usually can report what type of equipment was installed, they typically cannot provide sufficient information about the quantity, size, efficiency, and/or operation of that equipment to determine whether the equipment is "program-eligible."
-On the other hand, design professionals and equipment vendors who have worked with the program are typically more knowledgeable about the equipment and are familiar with what is and is not "program-eligible."
+On the other hand, design professionals and equipment and are familiar with what is and is not "program-eligible."
 Another argument in favor of using design professionals and equipment vendors to determine nonparticipant spillover is that Tetra Tech can use data in the program tracking system database to attach kWh or ccf savings to nonparticipant spillover.